NeuroTechX/ntx_slack_archive/introductions.md

  >Hi everyone!
 I'm Max.
 I got Muse several months ago and recently got an idea to try actually get some fun data out of it

+3/26/2017 10:21 PM

+ **maxim** :

+ >First idea is to try to do a meditation timer app, that would also record Muse data, saving them for future analysis.
+Having an additional signal to "focus back on the breath" + recording ambient noise through phone mic (to detect outside distraction) seems like might be enough for some data analysis.
+Does it sound plausible?